-Before lenders make the decision to give you a loan, they need to know if you are willing and able to pay back that loan.
-To understand whether you can pay back the loan, they look at your income and debt ratio.
-In order to assess your willingness to pay back the mortgage loan, they look at your credit score.
+Before deciding on what terms they will offer you a mortgage loan, lenders must know two things about you: whether you can repay the loan, and your willingness to repay the loan.
+To assess your ability to pay back the loan, they look at your income and debt ratio.
+In order to assess your willingness to repay the mortgage loan, they look at your credit score.

-Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all considered in credit scores.
-Your score is based on both the good and the bad of your credit report.
-Late payments count against your score, but a record of paying on time will improve it.
+Past delinquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all calculated into credit scoring.
+Your score considers positive and negative information in your credit report.
+Late payments count against you, but a record of paying on time will raise it.

-Reliance Mortgage Service, Inc can answer your questions about credit reporting.
-Call us: 562 320-0510.
+At Reliance Mortgage Service, Inc, we answer questions about Credit reports every day.
+Call us at 562 320-0510.